-41. Persons in the HKSAR other than Hong Kong residents shall, in accordance with law, enjoy the rights and freedoms of Hong Kong residents prescribed by Chapter III of the Basic Law.
+42. Persons in the HKSAR other than Hong Kong residents shall, in accordance with law, enjoy the rights and freedoms of Hong Kong residents prescribed in Chapter III of the Basic Law.
 In addition, the HKSAR protects the right of private ownership of property in accordance with law.
 Educational institutions of all kinds enjoy autonomy and academic freedom.
 Permanent residents of the HKSAR enjoy the rights to vote and to stand for election in accordance with law.

-3. Effect of other human rights instruments in HKSAR law
+Effect of other human rights instruments in HKSAR law

-42. According to Article 39 of the Basic Law:
+43. According to Article 39 of the Basic Law:

-"The provisions of the ICCPR, the ICESCR and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the HKSAR.
+"The provisions of the [ICCPR], the [ICESCR], and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the [HKSAR].